jasuperior/smpl/README.md

     $   smpl c ./example/*.example -o ./build

 ##### --module || -m
-Sometimes you may want to seperate your patterns from your working documents.
+Sometimes you may want to separate your patterns from your working documents.
 If you have done that, you can specify the document with your patterns using the `-m` flag

     $   smpl c ./example/*.example -m patterns.js -o ./build